bibas07/CaptureTheFlag/README.md

 # CTF
-Capture The Flag designed and developed by Bibas Koirala using Python3/Django and Bootstrap Framework
+Capture The Flag designed to beginner who are interested in ethical hacking.
+This includes basic web vulnerability